axibase/axibase-collector-docs/jobs/java-jmx-enable.md

 Add/edit the `jmx.access` and `jmx.password` files as follows.

-Make sure the owner of these files is the same as the ActiveMQ user.
+Ensure that the owner of these files is the same as the ActiveMQ user.

 `jmx.access`: